ustctug/texrocks/README.md

 $EDITOR main.tex
 ```

-4. Tell `lx` how to build your document
+4. Tell `lx` how to build, install and open your document

 `lux.toml`: